PayPal Online Card Payment Services Agreement

-4.6 Compliance with Data Protection Schedule.
-You agree (as a “Merchant”) to comply with Schedule 2 below, which forms part of this Agreement.
-The terms of the Data Protection Schedule prevail over any conflicting terms in this Agreement relating to data protection and privacy.
+4.6 Compliance with Data Protection Addendum.
+You (as a “Merchant”) and we agree to comply with data protection addendum found here, which forms part of this Agreement.
+The terms of the data protection addendum prevail over any conflicting terms in this Agreement relating to data protection and privacy.

 5.1 You can find this Agreement, the User Agreement, the Commercial Entity Agreements and the Privacy Statement on the Legal Agreements page by clicking the Legal link at the bottom of a PayPal web page.

 5.2 User Agreement.
 The User Agreement forms part of this Agreement.
 As much as possible, this Agreement and the User Agreement should be interpreted as a consistent whole.
 Where a conflict of interpretation arises, this Agreement overrides the User Agreement to the extent of the conflict, except in relation to your use of any of the Products or individual Online Card Payment Services as part of our new checkout solution as set out in the User Agreement.

 Capitalised words which are not defined in this Agreement are defined in that User Agreement.
 The definition of “Services” and “Agreement” in the User Agreement, when read together with these terms, includes the Products and this Agreement.
 The User Agreement includes important provisions which: